AlexAplin/nndownload/README.md

  - Download Seiga images and manga with metadata
  - Download channel videos or blogs with metadata
  - Download mylists
- - Download a user's videos, mylists, or illustrations
+ - Download a user's videos, mylists, illustrations, or manga
  - Generate stream URLs for Niconama broadcasts
  - Download videos faster using multiple threads
  - Process lists of URLs from text files